Emergencies: Power Outages

 How do I get updates on power outages?

-- Check this site: during major events, we will make every effort to update information on a regular basis.
+- Check the home page of this site: during major events, we will make every effort to update information on a regular basis.

 - Check our Facebook page and Twitter feed.

-- During extended outages, residents may also monitor the local news media and listen to Kingston Information Radio at 106.3 FM for power outage updates
+- During extended outages, residents may also monitor the local news media for updates.

 What precautions should I take?